 Road traffic accidents * are the most common of accidents and when it comes to personal injury claims *, the most common on claims for compensation.
-Road traffic accidents * can occur in a number of ways – car accidents, bus accidents, motorbike accidents, bicycle accidents, * etc. What do you do if you are involved in an accident * where you haven’t sustained any injuries, but your car was damaged as a result.
-The damages to your car are called Material Damages.
+Road traffic accidents * can occur in a number of ways – car accidents, bus accidents, motorbike accidents, bicycle accidents, * etc. The damages to your car are called Material Damages.
 Below is a guide to material damage claims for those who have been involved in an accident.

 What can I do if my vehicle is damaged but I suffer no personal injury *?

 In cases where the accident is caused by another individual than the other person’s insurance company will be responsible for the damage.
 Immediately following a collision where your car has been damaged, you should call the Gardaí and report the accident.
 A Garda may attend the scene of the accident, depending on the severity of the crash etc.

 Following you have reported this to the Gardaí, it is important that you take note and record any important information at the scene: